kevinblighe/scDataviz/README.md

 Determine enriched markers in each cluster and plot the expression signature
 ----------------------------------------------------------------------------

+This method also calculates metacluster abundances across a chosen phenotype.
+The function returns a data-frame, which can then be exported to do other analyses.

+### Disease vs Healthy metacluster abundances

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>